mozilla/extension-workshop/src/content/documentation/develop/choosing-a-firefox-version-for-extension-development.md

 This version of Firefox is based on Firefox Beta with additional features designed to assist with web and web extension development.

-You load extensions under development into this version of Firefox using [`about:debugging`](https://developer.mozilla.org/docs/Tools/about:debugging) or [`web-ext`](/documentation/develop/getting-started-with-web-ext/) and have access to the [addon debugging window](https://developer.mozilla.org/docs/Tools/Browser_Toolbox).
+You load extensions under development into this version of Firefox using [`about:debugging`][about-debug-link] or [`web-ext`][web-ext-link] and have access to the [addon debugging window][addons-debug-window].
 You can also install unsigned extensions, after adjusting or setting certain `about:config` properties (generally fewer changes than you need to achieve the same tasks in Nightly).
 This enables you to test features such as restart behavior, permission prompts, and upgrades.

 Development of extensions for Firefox for Android is fully supported.